 - Unlike some fans, I don’t automatically scoff at the idea of rebooting, say, Batman, Superman, or Spider-Man.
 With some exceptions, each new director’s and/or actor’s version of the hero offers new strengths. ↩

 - C. S. Lewis, The Screwtape Letters, chapter 17.
 I’ve added some new paragraph breaks.
-I also added brackets to indicate pronouns and other terms I’ve inserted to indicate relevance. ↩
+I also added boldface to indicate pronouns and other terms I’ve inserted for relevance. ↩

 - 2 Samuel 13:15. ↩